Penetration Testing

 What is Penetration Testing ?

 A penetration testing, also known as a pen testing, is a simulated cyber attack against your computer system to check for exploitable vulnerabilities.
-In the context of web application security, penetration testing is commonly used to augment a web application firewall (WAF).

 Penetration Testing Stages